ufozone/ha-zcs-mower/README.md

 ## Examples of use

-With the camera entity configured, the lawn mower can be displayed on a [Lovelace Vacuum Map card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card):
+With configured map, the lawn mower can be displayed on a [Lovelace Vacuum Map card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card):

 ![Lovelace Card](https://github.com/ufozone/ha-zcs-mower/blob/main/screenshots/lovelace-card.jpg?raw=true)